dbnemes2/IBM-Data-Science-Capstone-Project/README.md

 - [7_dashboard.py](7_dashboard.py)
 <br>

-One such example is a folium map showing the number of successful and failed launches for a single site, as can be seen below.
+One such example is a folium map showing the number of successful and failed launches for a single site, as can be seen below.<br><br>
 ![Folium2](https://github.com/dbnemes2/IBM-Data-Science-Capstone-Project/assets/154485507/6bf16825-1842-4a34-86d5-91c9a30a0b38)
 <br><br>